AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 The network status must be **OK** (like in the picture above) otherwise it means that you are not connected to the network.
 If you see something like **ACCESS_DENIED**, it means that you were not authorized to join the network.
 Please check the :ref:`network-authorization` section.

 This is it for the ZeroTier network setup.
-Now everything should be setup to use the multi-user addon over internet !
-You can now follow the :ref:`quickstart` guide to start using the multi-user addon !
+Now everything should be setup to use the multi-user add-on over internet !
+You can now follow the :ref:`quickstart` guide to start using the multi-user add-on !

 .. _port-forwarding:

 Using port-forwarding
 ---------------------

-To setup port forwarding for each ports you can follow this `guide <https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router>`_ for example.
+To set up port forwarding for each port you can follow this `guide <https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router>`_ for example.
-To know which port are used by the addon, check the :ref:`port-setup` section.
+To know which port are used by the add-on, check the :ref:`port-setup` section.

-Once you have setup the network you can follow the :ref:`quickstart` guide to start using the multi-user addon !
+Once you have set up the network you can follow the :ref:`quickstart` guide to start using the multi-user add-on !

 .. _host-dedicated: